Mixed 3-manifolds are virtually special: Specialization

-In order to prove Condition (5) of Criterion~\ref{thm:HWcriterion} we need to strengthen (c) to \begin{description} \item [(c$'$)] $\overline{g}\notin\overline{H}_1\overline{H}_2$, \end{description} where $H_1,H_2$ are the stabilisers of hyperplanes $\widetilde{A}_1,\widetilde{A}_2\subset \widetilde{X}$ and $g\in G-H_1H_2$.
-This can be arranged using Lemma~\ref{lem:quotient_double_separable}.
-Once we have (a), (b) and (c$'$) we appeal to \cite[Thm 1.1]{Min}, which says that in hyperbolic groups with separable quasiconvex subgroups, double cosets of quasiconvex subgroups are separable as well. \end{proof}
+To prove Condition~(5) we need to replace (c) by \begin{itemize} \item[ (c$'$)] $\overline{g}\notin\overline{H}_1\overline{H}_2,$ \end{itemize} where $H_1,H_2$ are the stabilizers of intersecting hyperplanes $\widetilde{A}_1,\widetilde{A}_2\subset \widetilde{X}$ and $g\in G-H_1H_2$.
+It suffices to consider $P_i'$ provided by Lemma~\ref{lem:quotient_double_separable}.
+Once we have (a),~(b)~and~(c$'$) we appeal to \cite[Thm 1.1]{Min}, which says that in hyperbolic groups with separable quasiconvex subgroups, double cosets of quasiconvex subgroups are separable as well. \end{proof}

 \begin{bibdiv} \begin{biblist}

 \bib{Atam}{article}{ author={Agol, Ian}, title={Tameness of hyperbolic 3-manifolds}, date={2004}, eprint={arXix:GT/0405568}}

 \bib{A}{article}{ author={Agol, Ian}, title={Criteria for virtual fibering}, journal={J. Topol.}, volume={1}, date={2008}, number={2}, pages={269--284}}